Strawberry Protein Granola

 If you liked this recipe and would like to help support Rocky Mountain Baking, use the links in the above article to make your purchases.
-As an affiliate marketer we receive compensation for any purchases made through these links, and these purchases will help us to keep our content free for all.
+As an affiliate marketer we receive compensation for any purchases made through these links or links in our other articles, and these purchases will help us to keep our content free for all.

 Strawberry Protein Granola

 - 1/2 Cup Blanched Almond Flour